-Get an instant estimate of your commercial services business value in USD using industry-specific multiples.
+Get an instant estimate of your commercial services enterprise value in USD using industry-specific multiples.

 Based on middle-market transaction data.
 Actual multiples vary based on company-specific factors.

-Complete the form below to get your personalized valuation estimate in USD
+Complete the form below to get your personalized enterprise value estimate in USD

 The United States operates the world's largest commercial services market, with major players (ABM Industries, CBRE, Cushman & Wakefield, ISS, Sodexo) competing across facility management, janitorial, security, landscaping, and integrated services.
 The market benefits from sustained outsourcing trend as corporations focus on core operations while contracting facility functions.
 Private equity actively consolidates regional players-platforms like Kelso's facility services portfolio and similar PE-backed rollups demonstrate acquisition strategy.
 Government and institutional contracts (GSA schedules, state/local procurement) provide stable revenue base while corporate portfolios create growth opportunity.